 Enterprise Architect has a number of useful tools to assist with the set up and operation of the Board.
-These include: Artifacts and Document Artifacts to maintain the Standards and References and the Governance Register; a Team Library Facility for conducting reviews; informal Discussions to create commentary on architectures and their constituents, and more.
-Architecture Reviews Enterprise Architect has a number of useful tools that can be used for conducting reviews including the Team Library facility that can be used for planning and conducting Architecture reviews.
-Learn More: Team Library
+These include: Artifacts and Document Artifacts to maintain the Standards and References and the Governance Register; a Model Library Facility for conducting reviews; informal Discussions to create commentary on architectures and their constituents, and more.
+Architecture Reviews Enterprise Architect has a number of useful tools that can be used for conducting reviews including the Library window facility that can be used for planning and conducting Architecture reviews.
+Learn More: The Model Library